openseedbox/openseedbox/README.md

 Configuration is in `openseedbox/conf/application.conf`

+* `google.clientid` - The ClientID of your app in the Google Developer Console.
+Used to enable logins.
 * `openseedbox.node.access` - 'http' or 'https'.
 If you're using SSL on your backend nodes, use https, otherwise use http.
 * `openseedbox.errors.mailto` - an email address.
 Errors will get sent here.
 * `openseedbox.errors.mailfrom` - the From address in the error emails